Mathematics: Statistics

 • SOC2104 Quantitative Methods

-Students exempt from Calculus I and/or Calculus II by placement will choose additional electives for a total of six courses.
+Students exempt from Calculus I and/or Calculus II by placement will choose additional electives for a total of five courses.

 In addition to the courses required for a Mathematics Major, students will complete the following learning goals: